 Database Anomalies and Isolation Levels

-Database anomalies result from the way the application work and the isolation level that the database provides.
+Database anomalies result from the way the applications work and the isolation level that the database provides.
 For some applications, these anomalies could logically never happen, so using a database with weaker guarantees would result in better performance.
 Examples of anomalies include:

 • Dirty reads: A transaction reads a record that has been modified by another transaction and not yet committed.